 3: Base metal Alloy

-If your tooth has been damaged through decay or fracture then bacteria are able to access the insider of the tooth.
-Tooth-unfriendly sugars, bacteria and starches erode the tooth structure and cause infections.
-Dental fillings help to restore the damaged tooth and
+If your tooth has been damaged through decay or fracture then bacteria are able to access the inside of the tooth.
+Tooth-unfriendly sugars, bacteria and starches erode the tooth structure and cause infections, which may require root canal work to fix - a more expensive and time-consuming procedure than a filling.
+Dental fillings help to restore a damaged tooth and

-Contrary to popular belief, dental tourists need not necessarily booking a trip only for an expensive ‘big ticket’ procedure.
-In fact, many travelers decide to get dental care while they are away because they’ve seen how inexpensive it is, or because they have had to get emergency dental care.
+Contrary to popular belief, dental tourists need not necessarily book a trip only for an expensive ‘big ticket’ procedure.
+In fact, many travelers decide to get dental care while they are away because they’ve seen how inexpensive it is, or because they require emergency dental care while on the road.

 Dental fillings are an inexpensive option–costing a fraction of the prices at home–and the downtime from your holiday is often only a few hours.

-Regarding amalgam fillings, if you are concerned about the risks and seriously considering having yours replaced then you will save a lot of money by traveling to a dental tourism location.
+Regarding amalgam fillings, there is some controversy about the mercury content this material contains.
+If you are concerned about the risks and seriously considering having yours replaced, then you will save substantially by traveling to a dental tourism location.

-1: The dentist will examine the tooth to assess the extent of the damage
+1: Your dentist will examine the tooth to assess the extent of the damage

 2: A local anesthetic will be administered to numb the area around the tooth